js1019/PlanetaryModels/README.md

 Planetary model builder
 --------------------------------------------

-This repository provides MATLAB scripts for generating a planet model on a tetrahedal mesh, as well as its reference gravitational field.
+This repository provides MATLAB scripts to build a planet model on a tetrahedal mesh, as well as its reference gravitational field.

 If you only need to build a tetrahedal mesh, please compile tetgen.
 For a linux machine, just go to ./packages/tetgen1.5.0 and type make.
-If you need to compute the reference gravitational field, please go to ./packages/fmmlib3d-1.2, and compile it.
+If you need to compute the reference gravity, please go to ./packages/fmmlib3d-1.2, and compile it.
 If you use a linux machine, you may follow the README.md under ./packages

 This repository uses four different packages: